 - Something Happened On The Way To Heaven

-We read about the best fiction books by Sudha Murthy.
-How a good mix of feminism and traditionalism in the thinking process of female characters impacted their decision making.
+We read about the best books by Sudha Murthy for adults and teenagers.
+A good mix of feminism and traditionalism in the thinking process of female characters impacted their decision making in her stories.
 Most of her female characters do not play a victim and take decisions to maintain their dignity.

 - Gently Falls The Bakula